High-Speed Internet Services

 Regulation and oversight

 Policymakers should engage in robust oversight of high-speed internet to ensure consumer protections, reliability, and accountability.
-Federal and state regulators should be empowered to conduct regulation and oversight.
+Federal and state regulators should conduct regulation and oversight.
 This includes oversight of rates, terms, and conditions of high-speed internet access.

 When making programmatic and funding decisions, policymakers should: